ava-labs/avalanche-network-runner/README.md

         "index-enabled":true
         }
     ```
-2. `--global-node-config` is a JSON string representing a *single* set of avalanchego configs, which will be applied to **all nodes**.
+2. `--global-node-config` is a JSON string representing a *single* avalanchego config, which will be applied to **all nodes**.
 This makes it easy to define common properties to all nodes.
 Whatever is set here will be *combined* with the standard set above.
 3. `--custom-node-configs` is a map of JSON strings representing the *complete* network with individual configs.
 This allows to configure each node independently.
 If set, `--number-of-nodes` will be **ignored** to avoid conflicts.
 4. The configs can be combined and will be merged, i.e. one could set global `--global-node-config` entries applied to each node, and also set `--custom-node-configs` for additional entries.
 5. Common `--custom-node-configs` entries override `--global-node-config` entries which override the standard set.